radiantearth/mlhub-tutorials/README.md

 1) Create & activate a virtual environment of your choice

+2) Change to the subdirectory you wish to run.

-2) Install dependencies:
+3) Install dependencies:

     ```shell
-    pip install -r requirements_dev.txt
+    pip install -r requirements.txt
     ```

 3) Run Jupyter Notebook server:

     ```shell
-    # Example notebooks are in the notebooks/ directory
+    # Check to make sure you are in the directory where the notebook(s) you want to run live
-    jupyter notebook notebooks/
+    jupyter notebook
     ```

 ## Documentation
-You can access the full documentation of Radiant MLHub API [here](https://mlhub.earth/docs).
+You can access the full documentation of Radiant MLHub API and Python Client [here](https://mlhub.earth/docs).

 ## Contribute
 If you find these guides useful and would like to contribute, make a pull request or send us an email at ml@radiant.earth.